![]() |

-Eating DisordersAn athlete aiming to optimise performance in their sport can obviously reap benefits from paying attention to what they eat.
-However, for some athletes this interest develops into an unhealthy obsession with food, calories and body weight.
+Eating DisordersAn athlete aiming to optimise performance in their sport can reap benefits from paying attention to what they eat.
+However, this interest develops for some athletes into an unhealthy obsession with food, calories and body weight.
 Such an obsession with food and body weight is termed an eating disorder.

 Subtypes